Things to do in Durham, North Carolina

 Who doesn’t love Lemurs?
 The Duke Lemur Center is an 85-acre sanctuary for rare and endangered prosimian primates, located at Duke University in Durham, North Carolina and is the largest sanctuary for theyse types of primates in the world.
 The Duke Lemur Center is open to the public tours, but visitors must make an appointment.

 Prefer nature walks?
 Eno River State Park is a 4,200-acre North Carolina State Park in Durham and Orange County, North Carolina.
 Together with the adjoining West Point on the Eno City Park, preserves over 9-miles of the Eno River and surrounding lands.
-Each year, during the July the holiday weekend, the Eno River State Park host its Festival for the Eno, a local favorite.
 There are five public access areas with and twenty-four miles of hiking trails, canoe launches, picnic areas, and historic structures.

 AMERICAN TOBACCO CAMPUS